Russia Micronutrient Fertilizer Market Size and Share

 Recent Industry Developments

 • September 2024: The launch of Russia's new Ozernoye zinc plant enhances domestic production capabilities.
-The plant, expected to reach full capacity in 2025, will process up to 6 million tons of zinc ore, producing 600,000 metric tons of concentrate with 53% zinc content.
+The plant, projected to reach full capacity in 2025, will process up to 6 million tons of zinc ore, producing 600,000 metric tons of concentrate with 53% zinc content.
 The increased domestic supply from Ozernoye supports the production of zinc-enriched fertilizer.
 This development positions Russia to play a more significant role in the global micronutrient fertilizer market as zinc shortages intensify elsewhere, particularly in key importing countries like China.

 • February 2024: PhosAgro's collaboration with the United Nations Food and Agriculture Organization (FAO) Global Soil Partnership supports soil assessment and sustainable soil management practices, benefiting thousands of farmers in Russia and worldwide.
 The initiative implements soil recarbonization measures to enhance soil health and fertility.
 The improved soil conditions support soil laboratory development and farmer training, increasing awareness and adoption of micronutrient fertilizers in Russia.